vic/mk-darwin-system/README.md

 - `nix run`
   the default app builds and activates your system.

-- `nix build --show-trace`
-  builds your system on `./result` and shows an stacktrace on error.

 - `nix develop`
   enters an interactive shell with your system-environment packages enabled.

+- `nix run . -- --help`
+  executes `darwin-rebuild` in the context of your flake.

 - `nix run '.#pkgs.aarch64-darwin.hello'`
   allows you to run apps directly.